pjlambert/LPDiD/README.md

 - `treat`: Binary treatment indicator
 - `pre_window`: Pre-treatment periods to estimate (≥2)
 - `post_window`: Post-treatment periods to estimate (≥0)
-- `formula`: R-style formula for controls, fixed effects, and IV
+- `formula`: R-style formula for controls and fixed effects
 - `interactions`: Variables to interact with treatment
 - `cluster_formula`: R-style formula for clustering variables
 - `ylags`: Number of outcome lags to include